 2 and under free

-The field is bumpy.
+Please note that the field is bumpy.
 The paths are wide enough for push chairs and wheelchairs, but the ground is uneven.
-Exit is over the exit bridge or back around the maze in reverse.
 Sorry – no dogs.

 History of The Ansty Maize Maze